Rahuletto/lirics/README.md

-# lirics.
+# lirics v2
-Spotify lyrics didnt work so i took things into my own hands lol.
-A fun project.
+As spotify made lyrics into a premium feature, I came up with this cool idea to display accurate timed-lyrics in Apple Music style.

 > [!IMPORTANT]
-> Thanks to textyl api for providing lyrics
+> Thanks to LRCLib api for providing lyrics
 > Design inspired from Apple Music lyrics page.

-It also provides three drafts just to make sure you can vibe to the song even if the lyrics api mistakes it.

 ### Screenshots:
 PC/Laptop: